Montana-Media-Arts/creative-coding-1-Spring2019/modules/week-1/_posts/2017-01-01-welcome-to-mart120.md

 - 3 hours a week to work through the course website content (what you are doing now).
 - 3-9 hours a week to work on concepts, code assignments, studying, and practicing.

-This is an intense course and will take a lot of time.
+This is an intense course, yet a fun course!
+Some things might take more time than others.
 You are learning a new language that is not like any other you have studied before.
 This takes immersion.